Skip to main content

 What Governs This Delicate Balance?

 The entire remodeling process is directed by a sophisticated system of biological signals.
-Chief among these conductors are the hormones, particularly and testosterone.
+Chief among these conductors are the hormones, particularly estrogen and testosterone.
 These molecules function as the master foremen of the construction site, issuing commands that maintain the crucial balance between the deconstruction crew and the building crew.

 Estrogen, for instance, sends powerful signals that restrain the activity of the osteoclasts, preventing excessive breakdown of bone.
-Concurrently, both estrogen and encourage the work of the osteoblasts, promoting the formation of new bone tissue.
+Concurrently, both estrogen and testosterone encourage the work of the osteoblasts, promoting the formation of new bone tissue.
 This hormonal oversight ensures your skeleton remains dense, resilient, and capable of withstanding the demands of daily life.

 As the body moves through different life stages, the production of these key hormonal signals naturally shifts.
-A decline in estrogen during perimenopause and menopause, or a gradual reduction in testosterone associated with andropause, disrupts the carefully maintained equilibrium of the process.
+A decline in estrogen during perimenopause and menopause, or a gradual reduction in testosterone associated with andropause, disrupts the carefully maintained equilibrium of the bone remodeling process.

 The restraining signals on the deconstruction crew weaken, and the encouraging signals for the building crew diminish.
 The result is a net loss of bone tissue, where breakdown begins to outpace formation.
 This leads to a progressive decrease in bone mineral density, rendering the skeleton more porous and susceptible to fracture.
 The feeling of increased vulnerability is a direct physiological consequence of these shifting internal signals.